Universidad Autónoma de Asunción (fútsal): Men's team

 In 2003, the UAA became champion of the División de Honor Torneo Apertura after defeating Rojas Silva 5–2.

 In July 2005, the UAA Men's team were crowned undefeated champions of the Southern Zone Futsal Copa Libertadores after defeating Uruguayan team Malvin 6–1 at a stadium inside the Dirección General de Deportes.
 At half-time, the fixture was 2–0 in favour of the UAA from goals by César Riveros.
-Being the winner og the Southern Zone, the UAA would advance to face the winner of the Northern Zone to determine the overall champion.
+Being the winner of the Southern Zone, the UAA would advance to face the winner of the Northern Zone to determine the overall champion.

 In February 2006, the UAA played against Northern Zone winner and the then Futsal Copa Libertadores champion, Brazil's Malwee Jaraguá, in the Futsal Copa Libertadores finals.
 For the finals, Olimpia Asunción's Rodrigo Barrios, and Deportivo Recoleta's Jose Santander and Jose Felix Ortiz were incorporated to the squad.

 In 2007, the UAA was crowned undefeated champions of an U17 Paraguay-Uruguay International Tournament.